MariaAthanasiadou/Data-Science-Projects/README.md

   - Statistical data analysis in the Statistics ΙΙ lesson of the Department of Applied Informatics of the  University of Macedonia in the years 1997-1999-Study and Conclusions.(Descriptive statistical measures, Normal Distribution)
   - Average gestation duration of women relative to smoking.
 (Descriptive statistical measures, Hypothesis Testing)
   - Construction of a predictive model of the exploitable volume of timber with the regression method.
 (Linear regression model, Hypothesis Testing)
-  - Data analysis and mining for Twitter using R. (Descriptive statistical measures, text classification, text cluctering)-
+  - Data analysis and mining for Twitter using R. (Descriptive statistical measures, text classification, text cluctering)
   - Sentiment Analysis of Twitter Data Using a Latent Dirichlet Allocation Topic Model.
 (Sentiment analysis)